ABOUT ARMY ROTC

 If you are an Enlisted Soldier in the Army and interested in becoming an Officer, find out more about opportunities for Soldiers.

 Learn more about Army ROTC scholarships for Enlisted Soldiers.
+Contact the Admissions and Scholarship Officer for more information.

 SIMULTANEOUS MEMBERSHIP PROGRAM (SMP)

 The Simultaneous Membership Program allows you to attend Army ROTC and serve in the U.S. Army Reserve or Army National Guard at the same time.
 It gives you an opportunity for additional training and experience.
 Cadets serve as Officer trainees in the Reserve or National Guard while completing college.
 You can earn Reserve/Guard pay and benefits in addition to your Army ROTC allowances.
 In addition, you must be a sophomore or higher to be eligible for SMP.
+Contact the Admissions and Scholarship Officer for more information.

 4, 3 AND 2 YEAR PROGRAMS